hiiamboris/red-wiki/Contributor-Guidelines.md

 4. Follow the existing core and runtime naming conventions and file locations.

 ### Red mezzanine functions, modules, objects and schemes
 In the Red project, mezzanine code refers to functions, modules, objects and schemes written in Red that are included in the Red binary.
-Library code refers to functions, etc. that are included in the repository but not distributed in the binary versions of Red.
-They must be specifically included for use in Red programs.
-(There is not currently a mechanism to do this … but it shouldn't be too long before there is.)

 The process for code to be included as Red mezzanine is as follows: